Home » Estate Planning

 - Taking stock of your current assets (what assets do you have?
 What liabilities do you have?);

-- A meeting with Amanda Little & Associates Estate and your financial planner or accountant to discuss taxation consequences of your gifts;
+- A meeting with ALA Law (formally Amanda Little & Associates Estates) and your financial planner or accountant to discuss taxation consequences of your gifts;

 - Discussion and assessment on the holding of your assets ( jointly held assets, asset holdings e.g. joint tenants or tenants in common, superannuation nominations, assets not forming part of your estate)